 Committed - Includes amounts that can only be used for the specific purpose pursuant to constraints imposed by formal action of the District's highest level of decision making authority, i.e., the Board of Education.
-The District has no committed fund balance as of June 30, 2023.
+The District has no committed fund balance as of June 30, 2024.

 Assigned - Includes amounts that are constrained by the District's intent to be used for specific purposes but are neither restricted nor committed.
-The purpose of the constraint must be narrower than the purpose of the general fund, and in funds other than the general fund, assigned fund balance represents the residual amount of fund balance.
+The purpose of the constraint must be narrower than the purpose of the General Fund, and in funds other than the General Fund, assigned fund balance represents the residual amount of fund balance.
 Assigned fund balance also includes an amount appropriated to partially fund the subsequent year's budget, as well as encumbrances not classified as restricted at the end of the fiscal year.
-All encumbrances of the general fund are classified as assigned fund balance.
-Encumbrances reported in the general fund amount to \$3,081.
+All encumbrances of the General Fund are classified as assigned fund balance.
+Encumbrances reported in the General Fund amount to \$132,947.
 Any remaining fund balance in other funds is considered assigned.
-The special aid fund reported assigned fund balance of \$533.
-The school food service fund also reports assigned fund balance of \$94,189.
+The Special Aid Fund reported assigned fund balance of \$16,799.
+The Capital Fund reported assigned fund balance of \$110,773.

-As of June 30, 2023 the District's general fund encumbrances were classified as follows:
+As of June 30, 2024 the District's General Fund encumbrances were classified as follows: